 Your words said love.
 Your hands said hate.

 You stole me—my identity, my rights, my freedom.
 You were the thief in the darkness who dehumanized me, making me your pet, your chattel, your object to use for your will without concern for my wishes or well-being.
 You were a taker, a trickster, a swindler, a charlatan.
-You took from me so that you could possess me the way a person possesses a trinket on a shelf.
+Are you now?
+I don’t know.
+But you did take from me so that you could possess me the way a person possesses a trinket on a shelf.
+You treated me like an object.
 You controlled me, toyed with me, punished me, damaged me, and broke me.
+You dehumanized me.

 I saw you in the shadows and watched you twist dreams into nightmares.
 You became my boogeyman.

-Then you would watch my reaction, knowing I would decode the meaning.
+Then you would watch my reaction, knowing I would decode the meaning, or at least watching to see my reactions, to see what I knew and how much.
 I was terrified you’d tell others that I’d let you touch me.
 What could I say?
 No one would believe the real truth.
 It would be my word against yours.
 You knew I had to play along, didn’t you?
 You liked making me squirm.

 You were like the cat who releases the mouse just long enough to watch him flee in panic before he pounces on him again and devours him.